Booking Experts data layer overview

 If you rely on BEX events, disable overlapping GA4 Enhanced Measurement features in the data stream settings to avoid double counting.

-• Form interactions: disable if you use form_start and form_submit from BEX.
+• Form interactions:disable if you useform_submitfrom BEX.

 GA4 reporting